You Credit Score: How's Your FICO?

 - Your Credit History - Have you had credit for years, or for a short time?

 - Payment History - Do you have a history of late payments?

 - Balances on your Credit Cards - How many accounts?
 How much do you owe on your accounts?

-Did you know?
-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

 Getting your credit score

-Want to know more about your FICO score?
-Call us at (602) 332-9544.
+Want to know more about credit scores?
+Give us a call at (602) 332-9544.

 Got a Question?